hennypurwadi/Vicuna_ChatBot/README.md

 # Vicuna_ChatBot
 Vicuna ChatBot using other's model

-This vicuna app is using this model: https://huggingface.co/TheBloke/stable-vicuna-13B-HF"
+This vicuna chatbot app is using this model: https://huggingface.co/TheBloke/stable-vicuna-13B-HF"